IgrecL/japanese/README.md

 ### 本 Books

 In my opinion, reading books is the best way of enhancing your understanding of Japanese grammar and discovering a lot of words.
 Unlike reading manga, you don't get extra information from the drawings, and the sentences are more advanced and formal.
-The good news is that books are pretty easy to find.
+The good news is that books are pretty easy to find.<br>
 I recommend having an English translation of the book you're reading, alongside the Japanese version.
 Advanced Japanese syntax can be quite confusing, and you may think you understood the meaning of a sentence when in reality you mistook a grammatical form for another.

 * [Z-Lib](https://z-lib.org/): biggest online library (not only Japanese)